gvwilson/sensibleadventures/cloudherd/reboot.md

       - Rash: "I'll walk with you"
       - Noxy offers to come, then suddenly realizes they want to go as a pair
       - stays on the wall feeling very alone
+      - sees Granna Fee in the distance taking Pillow out for a rain
+      - waves, and Granna Fee waves back
+      - makes her feel even more alone
     - sees Thokmay on the next section of wall
-      - needs to be angry at someone, so she decides to be angry at him (is just barely self-aware enough to realize this)
+      - needs to be angry at someone, so she decides to be angry at him
+      - is just barely self-aware enough to realize this
+      - Thokmay has a traveling pack
     - goes to confront him about what Kulbinder was saying as Noxy woke up
       - "You're a spy, aren't you?"
       - Kulbinder (behind Noxy): "No.  *I'm* the spy."